REJUVENATION OF THE LOWER FACE

 - Smoking causes a major acceleration of the skin aging process – probably due to vascular damage.

-- Skin care: the appropriate use of moisturizers coupled with basic high quality skin care is very helpful preventative maintenance.
-Northwest Face as both Dermatologists and Aestheticians on staff.
+- Skin care: The appropriate use of moisturizers coupled with basic high-quality skin care is very helpful preventative maintenance.
+Northwest Face has both Dermatologists and Aestheticians on staff.